 If it’s a nice sunny day and you managed to snag a spot in Marrickville Springs you may be tempted to stay.
 Here’s a tip: DON’T. Soak up that sun in the best beer garden in the Inner West, one intersection away at Sauce Brewing Co.

 Started in 2016 by IT entrepreneur Mike Clarke, the doors to Sauce's home first opened onto a big old tin shed you have to follow the signs to find.
-When you do, you can either take one of the limited seats by the brewing gear or join the crowds of beer lovers and dogs who are both loving life in the aforementioned hop garden.
+When you do, you can either take one of the limited seats by the brewing gear or join the crowds of beer lovers and dogs who are all loving life in the aforementioned hop garden.

 Although their core range and prolific limited releases will match a variety of palates, Sauce beer is famous, and possibly infamous, for big, bold beers that live up to their unctuous name.
 The simply-titled core range offerings include a refreshing and intriguing Pale Ale, bold and boastful West Coast IPA, and an exceedingly drinkable Pacific Ale which is to beer gardens what salt and pepper is to steak.

-If your Crafty Crawl crew includes a few Untappd high achievers then Sauce is the perfect spot for you as the brew team love experimenting with single hop IPAs, cocktail-inspired ales and the odd brew that makes you wonder if it’s all gone too far.
+If your Crafty Crawl crew includes a few Untappd high achievers then Sauce is the perfect spot for you as the brew team love experimenting with single hop IPAs, cocktail-inspired ales, and the odd brew that makes you wonder if it’s all gone too far.
 Grab a tasting paddle of four tasters, ask for all limited releases, and prepare to confuse the life out of your tastebuds.
-Equally varied are the food tents out the front (Thursday to Sunday) which have featured jerked chicken, BBQ and Philly cheese steaks
+Equally varied are the food tents out the front (Thursday to Sunday) which have featured jerked chicken, BBQ and Philly cheese steaks.

 Follow the signs to 1a Mitchell St, Marrickville